pcristin/Pumpfun_token_sniper/README.md

 - **Real-Time Monitoring**: Connects to PumpFun's WebSocket to receive live token data.
 - **Risk Analysis**: Utilizes the RugCheck API to evaluate the security and reliability of tokens.
+- **Trader Analytics**: Analyzes top traders for new tokens using Solscan API, tracking their performance metrics and trading patterns.
-- **Database Integration**: Stores validated tokens along with their risk profiles using SQLAlchemy.
+- **Database Integration**: Stores validated tokens and trader analytics data using SQLAlchemy.
 - **Graceful Shutdown**: Handles system signals to ensure smooth termination without data loss.
 - **Comprehensive Logging**: Implements a centralized logging system with color-coded console output for easy debugging and monitoring.